Eta Carinae and the Luminous Blue Variables: Introduction

 \section{Introduction}

-Luminous Blue Variables (LBVs) are evolved, luminous hot stars that experience outbursts as well as periods of enhanced mass loss.
+Luminous Blue Variables (LBVs) are evolved, luminous hot stars that experience eruptions or outbursts and episodes of enhanced mass loss.
 During outburst they appear to make transits in the HR Diagram (HRD) from their normal hot quiescent state to lower temperatures.
 The LBVs include a number of famous stars such as P Cyg, S Dor, R127 and AG Car.
 Eta Car is often described as an LBV, although it is a more extreme example owing to its giant eruption.

 During the late 1970's, it was recognized that the distribution of the most luminous hot stars on the HRD defines a locus of declining luminosity with decreasing temperature \cite{Hump79,Hutch76,Sterken78}.
 Together with the fairly tight upper luminosity limit of the yellow and red supergiants at log ($L/\Lsun$) $\approx$ 5.8 \cite{Hump79}, this indicated that the most massive stars ($M$ $>$ 60$\msun$) do not evolve to cooler temperatures: the Humphreys-Davidson (HD) limit \cite{Hump79}.
 Humphreys and Davidson \cite{Hump79,Hump84} suggested that high mass-loss episodes, represented by stars like $\eta$ Car, P~Cyg, S~Dor and the Hubble-Sandage variables in M31 and M33 \cite{Hubble53}, prevented the evolution of the most massive stars to cooler temperatures.
 With this addition of a post-main sequence period of high mass loss ($10^{-5} - 10^{-3}$ $\msunyr$) the evolutionary tracks of the most massive stars were shown to turn bluewards, towards the core He-burning Wolf-Rayet (WR) phase.
 During the WR phase, stars are anticipated to explode as supernovae (SNe) type Ib/c.
 However, at the end of this chapter, we challenge the canonical view that LBVs are always transitional between the O and WR stars, and suggest that some massive stars may already suffer their final explosion during or at the end of the LBV phase.
 One of the most relevant questions is therefore {\it do LBVs explode?}